Telcred/blink/README.md

     - The most complex function has a cyclomatic complexity value of 4 while the median is 1.

 - Accessibility
-  - The colors and fronts are easy to read and accessile by running it through lighthouse in devtools.
+  - The colors and fronts are easy to read and accessible by running it through lighthouse in devtools.

     ![Validator Testing](assets/readme/lighthouses.png)